animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 ---

 Of course, it's also possible and more intuitive, that there are no "nothings" and just different levels of self-observation.
-Unfortunately, the function composition operator is not expressive enough to express this, but suppose could "observe" different layers of observation within our self-observation.
+Unfortunately, the function composition operator is not expressive enough to express this, but suppose we could "observe" different layers of observation within our self-observation.

 I suppose it would look like: